Entresto (Sacubitril And Valsartan)

 What If You Miss a Dose?

 If you miss a dose, take it as soon as you remember.
-However, if it’s almost time for your next dose, skip the missed dose and take your next dose at the regular time.
-Take Entresto regularly at the same time each day for best results.
+If it's almost time for your next dose, skip the missed dose.
+Do not double up.

 Important: Never take a double dose to make up for a missed dose.